Deborah Chung: Scope

 The main theme of Chung's research is composite materials, with emphasis on multifunctional structural materials, materials for thermal management and electronic packaging, materials for electromagnetic interference shielding, structural materials for vibration damping, and structural materials for thermoelectricity.
 Chung invented "smart concrete" (concrete that can sense its own condition), nickel nanofiber (also known as nickel filament, for electromagnetic interference shielding) and conformable thermal paste (for improving thermal contacts, with applications in microelectronic cooling).
+In addition, Chung has discovered giant inductance in coil-less materials.
 Chung is highly productive in scientific research, with research funding provided mainly by the Federal government of the United States.

 Books

 Chung is the author of "Carbon Materials", World Scientific, 2018,Carbon Composites, 2nd Edition, Elsevier, 2016, Functional Materials, World Scientific, 2nd Ed., 2021 and Composite Materials: Science and Applications, 2nd Edition, Springer, 2010.
-She is the Editor of two-book series, The Road to Scientific Success and Engineering Materials for Technological Needs.
+She is the editor of two-book series, The Road to Scientific Success and Engineering Materials for Technological Needs.

 Professional leadership

 According to the 2022 Stanford University publication/citation-based ranking of all researchers in the world (living/deceased) for all disciplines, Chung is ranked No. 13 among 315,721 researchers in the world with Materials as the primary discipline; if only the living researchers are counted, Chung is ranked No. 10 in the world; if only women are counted, Chung is ranked No. 1 in the world; if only researchers of Chinese descent are counted, Chung is ranked No. 1 in the world.
 Among the researchers in University at Buffalo, The State University of New York, for all disciplines combined, Chung is ranked No. 1.

 Chung is among 100 scientists featured in the book Successful Women Ceramic and Glass Scientists and Engineers: 100 Inspirational Profiles.
 She has been interviewed by the news media concerning various scientific topics including conductive concrete for melting snow, smart concrete, and batteries.

-Chung is Executive Guest Editor for the Special Issue on "Amorphous and Nanocrystalline Carbon Films: Development and Applications" of the journal Materials Chemistry and Physics, dedicated to the memory of Professor Mildred Dresselhaus, Associate Editor of the Journal of Electronic Materials, and is a member of the editorial board of the Carbon journal, a member of the editorial board of the New Carbon Materials journal, and an Editor of Carbon Letters.
+Chung is Executive Guest Editor for the Special Issue on "Amorphous and Nanocrystalline Carbon Films: Development and Applications" of the journal Materials Chemistry and Physics, dedicated to the memory of Professor Mildred Dresselhaus, Associate Editor of the Journal of Electronic Materials, and is a member of the editorial board of the Carbon journal, a member of the editorial board of the New Carbon Materials journal, and an editor of Carbon Letters.
 She is also a member of the editorial board of Materials Chemistry and Physics journal, "Functional Composite Materials" journal, and "Polymer and Polymer Composites" journal.
 She also served as the Chair of the 21st Biennial Conference on Carbon held in Buffalo, New York, in 1993.
 Moreover, she was a member of the Advisory Committee of the American Carbon Society.
 In addition, Chung serves as a reviewer for a large number of scientific research journals.
 Recent work at the National Academies includes serving as a member of the Panel on Review of In-house Laboratory Independent Research in Materials Sciences at the Army's Research, Development, and Engineering Centers in 2018–19.